pmeulen/ansible-tools/README.md

 ### Adding a new variable
 When you add a variable in the _groups_vars_ directory of an environment, you should add it to the _groups_vars_ in the _environments/template_ directory as well.
-This way the template serves as a palace to document the use of the variable for all environments.
+This way the template serves as a place to document the use of the variable for all environments.

 > Add all variables that are used to the template environment and document them there